Subchapter B. LICENSURE

 The Board will waive the education, experience and examination requirements of this subchapter for an applicant who:

-(1) Holds a current certification or license in a state which has standards determined by the Board to be at least equal to those for licensure in this Commonwealth.
-The applicant shall file an application with the Board, and shall cause the appropriate agency in the state of certification or licensure to submit to the Board a letter attesting to the applicant’s good standing.
+(1) Holds a currently valid license to practice speech-language pathology or audiology in a state which has standards determined by the Board to be at least equal to those for licensure in this Commonwealth.
+The applicant shall file an application with the Board, and shall cause the appropriate agency in the state of licensure to submit to the Board a letter attesting to the applicant’s good standing.

-(2) Holds a current certificate of clinical competence from the Council of Professional Standards of the American Speech-Language and Hearing Association (ASHA).
-The applicant shall file an application with the Board, and shall cause ASHA to submit to the Board certification of the applicant’s status.
+(2) Holds a current certificate of clinical competence from the Council for Clinical Certification of the ASHA.
+The applicant shall file an application with the Board, and shall cause the ASHA to submit to the Board certification of the applicant’s status.

 § 45.22.
 Foreign-trained applicants.